-Version 9.0.4 introduces the new feature of User Defined Localization which allows to extend the default application languages by adding new languages/cultures along with translation options.
+Version 9.0.4 introduces the new feature of User Defined Localization which allows extending the default application languages by adding new languages/cultures along with translation options.

 What are the benefits of User Defined Localization?